Attack on the Gommecourt Salient: Occupation of Gommecourt

-In January and February 1917, British attacks in the Ancre Valley had taken place against exhausted German troops holding the poor defensive positions left over from the fighting in 1916; some of the German troops in the Ancre Valley had low morale and showed an unusual willingness to surrender.
+The Leicester occupied about 350 yd of the German front line at Gommecourt and then advanced another 200 yd with no casualties.
+As the Germans retreated to R I Stellung, about 400 men occupied the village.
+At 1:30 a.m.
+A and B companies of the 1/4th Lincoln at Fonquevillers, received the news and B Company began to dig a communication trench across no man's land; A Company formed carrying parties to bring up supplies.
 Rupprecht advocated a withdrawal to the Siegfriedstellung on 28 January, which was authorised by Ludendorff on 4 February, the first Alberich day being set for five days later.
 The retirement was conducted in a slow and deliberate manner, through a series of defensive lines over 25 mi at the deepest point, behind rear-guards, local counter-attacks and the demolitions of the Alberich plan.